Learn to teach exceptional students, exceptionally

 - or did not receive a standard high school diploma but earned a certificate of completion or GED

 - or delayed enrollment in postsecondary education by a year or more after high school or attended part-time during that year

 - or are employed full time (40 hours/week).

 *Documentation may be requested to determine eligibility.

-Apply for SFA through Apply Texas.
-Indicate that you are interested in applying for the BSIS EC-6 Online Link-Ed Program.
+Apply to SFA through the Apply to SFA page.
+Indicate on your application that you are interested in applying for the BSIS Special Education Online Link-Ed Program.
 An advisor will be assigned to you and will be able to send additional information about applying for the Lumberjack Link-Ed program.

-Please note that acceptance to SFA through Apply Texas does not secure admission into the Lumberjack Link-Ed program.
+Please note that acceptance to SFA does not secure admission into the Lumberjack Link-Ed program.
 You will need to submit a separate application for the program.
-Information about this application process will be sent to you once you have been accepted to SFASU.
+Information about this application process will be sent to you once you have been accepted to SFA.